McKamey Manor: Overview

 During the tour, employees of the Manor may physically assault patrons, waterboard them, force them to eat and drink unknown substances, have them bound and gagged, and engage in other forms of physical and psychological torture.
 Participants may also be drugged during their experience.
 Journalist Tara West has reported that in the communities where the tour is staged, residents question how it remains legal, even with waivers.
+In comments reported by WKRN, Lawrence County District Attorney Brent Cooper said the program was legal because participants consented, while noting that consent could be withdrawn under Tennessee law.